-- Advanced chart techniques (Dynamic charts with scrolling) - Pivot charts (Data cubes and pivoting, filtering and OLAP operators) - Visualization without charts (Ascii art, icons, conditional formatting, data bars) - Maps, shapes and graphs (Geographical data plot, smart art) - Advanced charting with VBA (Interactive, dynamic charts, exporting)
+Visualization with VBA

+iques (Dynamic charts with scrolling)

+bes and pivoting, filtering and OLAP operators)

+· ·

+visualization without c bars) harts (Ascii art, icons, conditional formatting, data

+Maps, shapes and gra phs (Geographical data plot, smart art)

+Advanced charting with h VBA (Interactive, dynamic charts, exporting)

+10. Learning and teaching strate egy:

-Due to time constraints, the tutor will not be able to give you a lot of details.
-You will need to read the reference books yourself, probably accompany with exercises, if you want to learn further.
-Learning computer related technologies is like this: First you encounter a problem.
-Then you need to find a solution to overcome your problem.
-So you scan through sections of reference books or browse the web to find possible ways to reach the solution.
-Next you come up with several possible ways to solution and you study the details.
+need to read the reference you want to learn further.
+Le you encounter a problem. problem.
+So you scan throug possible ways to reach the se tutor will not be able to give you a lot of details.
+You will books yourself, probably accompany with exercises, if earning computer related technologies is like this: First Then you need to find a solution to overcome your h sections of reference books or browse the web to find plution.
+Next you come up with several possible ways to etails.
 Finally you work out the solution.
-At this point you will have learned alot relating to your problem.
+At this point you g to your problem.

-alot relating to your problem.

-12. Formative assessment Summative assessment scheme
+11. Formative assessment scheme Summative assessment scheme

-weekly home works of small case studies with step by step instructions.
+Weekly home works of small case studies with step by step instructions.
 Feedback on errors, in-class demonstration of best solutions.
 Midterm1 exam (50%) in Week 7 Working with built-in charts.
 Students are given a static visualization example created by professional designers, which they have to understand, interpret, reconstruct and finally visually enhance.
 Length of the midterm is 75 minutes and beside technical skills it contains a charting based terminology section as well.
 (LOs 1, 2, 3)

 Home works about special chart techniques for different decision making.
 Finding good and bad examples of visualization.
 Midterm2 exam (50%) in Week 14 Working with dashboard elements.
-Students are provided a larger data sets, which have to be preprocessed (filtered and aggregated) making suitable to display on visually integrated, dynamic charts, forming a simple dashboard.
+Students are provided a larger data sets, which have to be pre-processed (filtered and aggregated) making suitable to display on visually integrated, dynamic charts, forming a simple dashboard.
 (LOs 4, 5, 6) Both midterm exams have resit opportunities in the first week of the exam period, with the same exam structure and schedule.

 Seen examination 0%

 Unseen examination 100%

 Coursework (no examination) 0%

-13. Timetabled examination required No
+12. Timetabled examination No

+required

-14. Length of exam 75 minutes / midterm
+13. Length of exam 75 minutes / midterm

-15. Learning materials
+14. Learning materials

 Essential Essential

-B. Jelen: Charts and Graphs: Microsoft Excel, Que, 2007/2010/2013 Recommended Tutorial notes and hand-over exercise texts recommended Recommended books: B. Jelen, T. Syrstad: VBA and Macros Microsoft Excel, Pearson, 2010 M. Alexander, J. Walkenbach: Excel Dashboards and Reports, Wiley, 2010 Wayne L. Winston: MS Excel 2010 Data Analysis and Business Modeling, MS Press, 2011 G. Knight: Analyzing Business Data with Excel, O'Reilly, 2006 P. Cornell: Excel as Your Database, Apress, 2007 B.D.
+B. Jelen: Charts and Graphs: Microsoft Excel, Que, 2007/2010/2013 Tutorial notes and hand-over exercise texts Recommended Recommended books: B. Jelen, T. Syrstad: VBA and Macros Microsoft Excel, Pearson, 2010 M. Alexander, J. Walkenbach: Excel Dashboards and Reports , Wiley, 2010 Wayne L. Winston: MS Excel 2010 Data Analysis and Business Modeling , MS Press, 2011 G. Knight: Analyzing Business Data with Excel , O'Reilly, 2006 P. Cornell: Excel as Your Database, Apress, 2007 B.D.
 Bissett: Automated Data Analysis Using Excel, CRC, 2007

-1. Module code: B19TVC15E
+1. Module code: B20TVC15E

 2. Title: PLACE MARKETING

 3. Credit points: 7

 4. Start term: Spring

 5. Module leader: Viktória Gerdesics, Dr.

-6. Accredited by:

-7. Module restrictions:
+6. Module restrictions:

 Pre-requisite

 Programme restrictions BSc in Tourism and Catering

 Level restrictions

 Other restrictions or

 requirements

+7.